 Agencies that are starting out in the digital marketing business can be either of the following backgrounds:

 - Freelancers and internet marketers with a small number of clients

 - Salespeople (with or without a background in digital marketing)

 - Professionals looking for a career in digital marketing

-- Marketing consultants and professionals who want to have their own digital agency
+- Search engine marketing consultants and professionals who want to have their own digital agency

 Transitioning to a full-time digital marketer and starting an agency truly sounds stellar, but it’s not without any hurdle.
 A seasoned SEO professional who knows the ins and outs of digital marketing has limitations, even more so those who have little to no background in the industry.